-In accordance with article 335(1)(e) of the Delegated Regulation, the data of the EU-based pension and fund management companies (Sava Pokojninska and Sava Infond) was not fully consolidated.
+In accordance with Article 335(1)(e) of the Delegated Regulation, the data of the EU-based pension and fund management companies (Sava Pokojninska and Sava Infond) was not fully consolidated.
 Thus, these two companies remained part of the investments in subsidiaries and associates item of the adjusted IFRS balance sheet, valued at their carrying amounts.
-In the Solvency II balance sheet they are stated in the amount equal to the proportional share of their own funds, i.e. the amount of available capital calculated under sectoral regulations applicable to pension and fund management companies in the Republic of Slovenia.
+In the SII balance sheet they are stated in the amount equal to the proportional share of their own funds; that is, the amount of available capital calculated under sectoral regulations applicable to pension and fund management companies in Slovenia.

-In accordance with article 335(1)(f) of the Delegated Regulation, no full consolidation was carried out for data of the Group's non-EU-based pension companies (Sava Penzisko Društvo).
+In accordance with Article 335(1)(f) of the Delegated Regulation, no full consolidation was carried out for data of the Group's non-EU-based pension companies (Sava Penzisko Društvo).
 These companies are included in the investments in subsidiaries and associates item of the adjusted IFRS balance sheet, stated at their carrying amount.
-On the other hand, they are valued using the IFRS equity method in the Solvency II balance sheet, in accordance with article 13(5) of the Delegated Regulation.
+On the other hand, they are valued using the IFRS equity method in the SII balance sheet, in accordance with Article 13(5) of the Delegated Regulation.
+As at 31 December 2021, we adjusted the methodology by subtracting from cost, which is the basis for calculations under the equity method, the goodwill that was part of the cost.
+The value of goodwill and other intangible assets that would be valued at nil under the asset valuation methodology is deducted from the obtained value of the company.

-In accordance with article 335(1)(f), the Group values interests in associate companies (ZTSR and G2I) in the Solvency II balance sheet using the IFRS equity method in compliance with article 13(5) of the Delegated Regulation.
-The value of goodwill and other intangible assets that would be valued at nil under the asset valuation methodology is deducted from the obtained value of the companies.
+In accordance with Article 335(1)(f), the Group values interests in associate companies (DCB and G2I) in the SII balance sheet using the IFRS equity method in compliance with Article 13(5) of the Delegated Regulation.